-1. Rule 70(G), Acceptance of mobility aids and other assistive devices, and/or d) Live animals except as provided in Rule 75, Acceptance of animals (pets and search and rescue dogs).
+- 1. Rule 70(G), Acceptance of mobility aids and other assistive devices, and/or - 2. .

 NOTE: Not applicable to musical instruments.
 For limitations on the carriage of musical instruments, refer to Rule 56(B), (C) and (E), Acceptance of musical instruments as baggage.